 Young’s emphasis on diversity, innovation, collaboration, and community as core values—expressed through the Dance Division’s curriculum, training, and artistic productions—have attracted the top students, faculty, and guest artists in the field.
 Her belief that conservatory dance training must expand beyond traditional classicism led the division to become the first conservatory B.F.A. dance program in the United States to include the applied and academic study of hip-hop dance s an essential aspect of the curriculum.
 Young has also established prestigious partnerships with both national and international leading arts organizations, including a teacher certification program in partnership with the Royal Academy of Dance (RAD) in London; Boston Conservatory at Berklee remains the only school in North America to have this partnership with RAD.
 In addition, Young has overseen the development of the first-semester abroad program at Boston Conservatory at Berklee, which enables Dance Division students to spend a semester at the Central Academy of Drama (CAD) in Beijing, China to study both contemporary and traditional dance.

-As executive director for Boston Conservatory at Berklee, Young will focus on identifying and building new relationships, both domestically and abroad, that will strengthen the Conservatory’s offerings and raise awareness of its unparalleled value.
+As senior vice president and executive director for Boston Conservatory at Berklee, Young will focus on identifying and building new relationships, both domestically and abroad, that will strengthen the Conservatory’s offerings and raise awareness of its unparalleled value.
 In addition, she will work closely with Berklee President Roger H. Brown and colleagues to develop new, innovative programs and student opportunities to shape the Conservatory’s ever brighter future as part of the larger Berklee organization, which also includes Berklee College of Music’s Boston and Valencia, Spain, campuses, and Berklee Online.